georapbox/js-utils/README.md

 ## Installation
-- To clone the repository, run: <code>git clone https://github.com/georapbox/jsEssentials.git</code>
+- To clone the repository, run: `git clone https://github.com/georapbox/jsEssentials.git`
-- To install dev dependancies, (from the root folder of the project) run: <code>$ npm install</code><br/>
+- To install dev dependancies, (from the root folder of the project) run: `$ npm install`<br>
 (Required to build the documentation, run the tests, etc)

 ## Build the documentation
-From the root folder of the project, run: <code>$ npm run docs</code>.
+From the root folder of the project, run: `$ npm run docs`.
-This will create a <code>docs</code> folder to the root of the project, containing all <code>README</code> files converted to HTML documents.
+This will create a `docs` folder to the root of the project, containing all `README` files converted to HTML documents.

 ## Run the tests
-From the root folder of the project, run: <code>$ npm run test</code>.
+From the root folder of the project, run: `$ npm run test`.
-Apart from the results in terminal, this will create a <code>tests-reporter</code> folder to the root of the project, that contains an HTML document with the tests results.
+Apart from the results in terminal, this will create a `tests-reporter` folder to the root of the project, that contains an HTML document with the tests results.